-For completion by the organis sation:
+For completion by the organisation:

 Name:

-Address and Postcode:
+Address and

+Postcode:

 Telephone/Mobile No:

 Date of Birth:

 Gender: Male / Female

-Identification (tick box below)
+Identification (tick box holow).

-tion documents relating to this person, and I confirm to
+dentification (tick box below):

+I confirm that I ha ave seen i dentifi ication documents relating to

+pest of my ability that these

-the best of my ability the nat these are a accurate.
+are accurate.
+Committee o the i best of my ability that these

-F ith ar
+are accurate.

 Either

-UK Passport Number and Iss uing Offic e
+UK Passport Number a na Issuing '

+Office

-UK Driving Licence Number (with nict uro)
+UK Driving Licence Nun nber (with ,

-with pictu
+picture) •

+,

+-

 Plus

-National Insurance Card or cu urrent Wo rk
+National Insurance Car d or

-Permit Number
+current Work Permit N

+current work Permit N annoei

-Signature of authorised Em ploying
+Signature of authorised

-Officer:
+Employing Officer:

 Print name:

+Fillit fiame.

+Data

 Date:

-Date.

-Part Two NOTE:
+Part Two

-If the role you have applied for involves frequent or regular contact with or responsibility for children you will also be required to provide a valid DBS (Disclosure and Barring Service) certificate which will provide details of criminal convictions; this may also include a Barring List check depending on the nature of the role (see organisational guidance about eligibility for DBS checks).
+NOTE: If the role you have applied for involves frequent or regular contact with or responsibility for children you will also be required to provide a valid DBS

+(Disclosure and Barring Service) certificate which will provide details of criminal convictions; this may also include a Barring List check depending on the nature of the role (see organisational guidance about eligibility for DBS checks).

-For completion by the individual (na amed in Part one): Have you ever been known to any as being a risk or potential risk to c YES / NO (if Yes, please provide further information below): Have you been the subject of any c sanction by any organisation due to towards children?
-YES / NO (if Yes, please provide further information) Confirmation of Declaration (tick bc x below) I agree that the information provided here may be processed in connection with recruitment purposes and I understand that an offer of employment may be withdrawn or dismissal may result if information is not disclosed by me and subsequently come to the organisation's attention.
-In accordance with the organisation's procedures if required I agree to provide a valid DBS certificate and consent to the organisation clarifying any information provided on the disclosure with the agencies providing it.
-I agree to inform the organisation within 24 hours if I am subsequently investigated by any agency or organisation in relation to concerns about my behaviour towards children or young people.
-I understand that the information contained on this form, the results of the DBS check and information supplied by third parties may be supplied by the organisation to other persons or organisations in circumstances where this is considered necessary to safeguard other children.
-Signature: Print name: Date:
+For completion by the individual (named in Part one): Have you ever been known to any Children's Services department as being a risk or potential risk to children?
+YES / NO (if Yes, please provide further information below): Have you been the subject of any disciplinary investigation and/or sanction by any organisation due to concerns about your behaviour towards children?
+YES / NO (if Yes, please provide further information) Confirmation of Declaration (tick box below) I agree that the information provided here may be proc recruitment purposes and I understand that an offer of withdrawn or dismissal may result if information is not subsequently come to the organisation's attention. employment may be In accordance with the organisation's procedures if requivalid DBS certificate and consent to the organisation claprovided on the disclosure with the agencies providing in arifying any information

-County Welfare Officer: I have seen and checked the above responses, if any of the boxes above are ticked YES, I have referred this form to England Golf Governance Department for a risk assessment and advice.
+I agree to inform the organisation within 24 hours if I am subsequently investigated by any agenc y or organisation in relation to concerns about my behaviour towards children or young people.
+I understand that the infor rmation contained on this form, the results of the DBS check and information supplied by third parties may be supplied by the • ons or organisations in circumstances where this is considered necessary to sa Sig nature: Prir nt name: Dat e: Clu b Welfare Officer e above responses, if any of the boxes above are this form to England Golf Governance Department tor a risk assessment and a avice.